KaramKasim/Data-analytics-using-scikit-learn/README.md

 Let’s Dive into the concept---------------------------------------> Suppose V-mart is a e-commerce company located in the heart of Kolkata city.
-They sell clothes online, but also have in-store style and clothing advice sessions.Indians & mostly foreign Customers walk into these sessions, meet with a personal stylist, then place orders for clothing either their mobile app or on the website of V-mart.
+They sell clothes online, but also have in-store style and clothing advice sessions.Indians & mostly foreign Customers walk into these sessions, meet with their stylist, then place orders for clothing either their mobile app or on the website of V-mart.

 Now suppose V-mart hire you as a data scientist to take a business decision.